The phrase “Brush and floss your teeth to avoid cavities” sounds familiar to everyone.

 Prolonged exposure to teeth of acidic coffee or tea, compounded by added sugar or even just added milk can increase your risk for new cavities.

 The problem with sipping coffee with cavity causing additives such as sugar, syrups and cream is that the harmful sugars stay in your saliva over a long period of time.
 To counter this, drink some water along with other drinks to rinse your mouth and keep saliva from becoming too sugary and eating away at your teeth.

 4. Get into the habit of flossing .

 No one likes to floss.
 Without flossing, you’re really only cleaning about half of your teeth surface with brushing alone.

 Ideally, you should floss soon after a meal, or before bedtime, as with brushing your tooth.
 However, flossing is actually easier and more convenient because you can do it on the go.
 It’s really just like any other healthy habit – the key is starting small, and developing a routine that sticks.
-Flossing prevents plaque build up and cavities.
+Floss regularly to prevent plaque build up and decay.